Monthly Spaghetti Dinners

 On the second Sunday of each month Chapel will celebrate everyone's birthday in that month.
-Pastor Steve will announce the names during the worship service; then we will serve a special birthday cake during Fellowship Hour.
-For a complete list of monthly birthdays, refer to Glad Tidings.
+The Pastor will announce the names during the worship service; then we will serve a special birthday cake during Fellowship Hour.
+For a complete list of monthly birthdays, refer to the weekly E-Blast.
 If your birthday does not appear on that list, notify the office at email@example.com or (239) 463-3173 so that we may enter your birthday date into the data system.

 Picnics & luncheons are held on the Sunday of the holiday weekend such as Memorial Day, 4th of July and Labor Day.
 We also have seasonal luncheons, such as Apple Sunday in the fall and Summer Picnics.
 Following Worship Service, everyone gathers in the fellowship hall for “picnic” foods, games and contests.
 Don’t miss the chance to participate in the pie eating or watermelon seed spitting contests.

 Communion Sunday Luncheons